 - Sites' distance barrier from the eLTC Hub for training and support services

-- Differing provider credentialing requirements between sites (later solved by utilization of eEmergency physicians to cover sites while credentialing issues reconciled
+- Differing provider credentialing requirements between sites — which now are solved by utilization of eEmergency physicians to cover sites while credentialing issues reconciled

 - Universal staff training